Khachdallak02/Khachdallak02/README.md

 ### Hi there 👋

-- clock I’m currently working on a personally engineered clock, that will run on raspberry pi.
+- 🕤 I’m currently working on a personally engineered clock, that will run on raspberry pi.
 - 🐍 I’m currently learning python and not only.
 - 🎓 I’m looking to collaborate on everything fun and open-source.
 - 💭 Ask me about privacy and war history (yeah, totally unrelated things).